 The Basics: SC vs. LC Fibre Optic Connectors

-SC and LC fibre connectors do more than just terminate the cable, they’re part of bringing your business telecommunications to life.
+Both SC and LC fibre connectors do more than just terminate the cable – they’re part of bringing your business telecommunications to life.

 - SC connectors (AKA: Subscriber, Square, or Standard connectors) use a push-pull design but utilize a locking tab to secure the cable.
 They are the most common fibre optic connector found in business today and are typically used for datacom and telecom applications.

 - LC connectors (AKA: Lucent, Little, or Local connectors) are designed as a push-pull connector that locks in place with a latch to secure the cable.
-At about half the size of the SC connector, LC is now the preferred choice for high-density connections as it is half the size and can be used on equipment that would otherwise not have the space to support a connection.
-While the LC connector may not be the most common today, it is gaining in popularity.
+At about half the size of the SC connector, LC is now the preferred choice for high-density connections.
+They can be used on equipment that doesn’t have space for SC connections, which gives them a key advantage.
+The LC connector may not be the most common today, but it continues to gain popularity.

 Strengths & Weaknesses: SC vs. LC

 Size: The LC connector is half the size of an SC connector (1.25mm vs. 2.5mm), making it a popular choice for business environments where the number of connections per area is higher, and the density of connections in an area can be an important factor in decision making and cost analysis.

 Ease of Use: Both are easy to use, but considering the push-pull design of an SC versus the LC’s latched connector could be a factor.

-Reputation: The SC connector is popular with businesses, having a proven track record over 30 years.
-The LC connector is the newer design but is quickly catching up in popularity due to its size advantage.
+Reputation: The SC connector is popular with businesses thanks to a proven track record of over 30 years.
+The LC connector is newer but is quickly catching up in popularity due to its size advantage.
 Both types of connectors offer business comparable insertion loss and return capabilities.

 Which one is best for your business?

 Choosing a connector type comes down to understanding how significant connection size is to your project. iTel’s team of experts will ensure that you get a customized solution that meets all your telecom needs.